-Because if Tony Montano was a Nerf fan this would have been his weapon of choice in that infamous scene (but watching him pick up all the rounds at the end would have been way less entertaining).
+Because if Tony Montano were a Nerf fan, this would have been his weapon of choice in that infamous scene (but watching him pick up all the rounds at the end would have been way less entertaining).

 The shape of the Artemis is similar to an SMG, with a two-hand grip required to fire and prime the blaster (more on that later in this article).